-LinkedIn background photo ideas and inspiration.
+LinkedIn background photo ideas and inspiration

 What kind of LinkedIn background banner is right for you?

+- What would you most like to convey about yourself that can be shown through visuals?
 For example, a dog trainer can feature images of happy, obedient dogs.
 A graphic designer can make a collage of past works.
 A civil engineer can show blueprints.

-If your skill set isn’t easily represented through images, what kind of cool visual can you use to represent your skills?
+- If your skill set isn’t easily represented through images, what kind of cool visual can you use to represent your skills?
 For example, if you’re a plumber, you can show tools or a clean, intricate plumbing system.
 A coder could show code.
 Or, think abstract: If you’re a customer service representative, you’re a brand ambassador and problem-solver, so maybe your services can be represented with a five-star customer rating or an image of a handshake.

 Still not getting any ideas?
 Don’t worry.
 We’ll help you come up with some concepts based on various lines of work later in this article.